Toilet god: Ancient European cultures

 The inhabitants of ancient Rome had a sewer goddess, a toilet god and a god of excrement.
 The sewer goddess Cloacina (named from the Latin word cloaca or sewer) was borrowed from Etruscan mythology and became seen as the protectoress of the Cloaca Maxima, Rome's sewage system.
 An early Roman ruler, Titus Tatius, built a shrine to her in his toilet; she was invoked if sewers became blocked or backed up.
 She was later merged with the better-known Roman goddess Venus and was worshipped at the Shrine of Venus Cloacina in the Roman Forum.

 Early Christians alleged the Romans to have had a toilet god in the form of Crepitus, who was also the god of flatulence and was invoked if a person had diarrhoea or constipation.
 There are no ancient references to Crepitus.
 They additionally propitiated Stercutius (named from stercus or excrement), the god of dung, who was particularly important to farmers when fertilising their fields with manure.
 He had a close relationship with Saturn, the god of agriculture.
 Early Christians seem to have found Stercutius particularly ridiculous; he was a target of mockery for St. Augustine of Hippo in his book City of God in the early 5th century AD.

 In popular culture

 Japanese singer-songwriter Kana Uemura had a 2010 Billboard chart-topping hit with "Toilet no Kamisama", a song about bonding with her grandmother over a goddess living in a toilet.

-On Big Brother 23 (U.S.), houseguest Derek Xiao was tasked with fulfilling his duties as Lord of the Latrine after losing the Week 5 Veto competition.
+Terry Pratchett writes of the goddess Cloacina in Dodger.
+The goddess is referred to as “the Lady”, or the “Lady of the Rats” by the toshers, who scavenge in London’s sewer system, and Dodger later makes the connection between this figure and the Roman goddess after learning that London’s sewer system was started by the Romans.